Data migration testing: A practical guide to data validation

 Conclusion

-As it’s more and more about data and its quality nowadays, businesses need to drive maximum value utilizing it.
+As it’s more and more about data and its quality nowadays, businesses need to drive maximum value by utilizing it.
 Migration of data is not just the process of physically moving data from one storage to another.
 When data is extracted from one source, transformed, and finally loaded into the destination place, it is the best time to check its quality.
-Data migration testing is a viable instrument which capacitates organizations get the best insights from their data, but it requires specialized skills, expertise, tools, and resources.
+Data migration testing is a viable instrument which capacitates organizations to get the best insights from their data, but it requires specialized skills, expertise, tools, and resources.